Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # Also, can add new proporties to the table in database
 # use this command when add something in Classes in Data folder(Database)

-dotnet ef migrations add (AnyMigrationsName)  //add changes and create databases with tables
+dotnet ef migrations add (AnyMigrationsName)  //add changes and create databases with tables, create Migrations Folder in our App, Create all the tables and columns

 dotnet ef migrations add init  //<--Example